MicrosoftDocs/dynamics-365-unified-operations-public/retail/dev-itpro/retail-sdk/retail-sdk-packaging.md

 #### Retail self-service packages

 Both Modern POS and Hardware station are self-service components.
-To deploy self-service components, you upload them to the tenant-specific storage, so that they can appear for self-service in Dynamics 365 for Operations.
+To deploy self-service components, you upload them to the tenant-specific storage, so that they can appear for self-service.
 When you run MSBuild on the root SDK folder, a RetailSelfService package is created together with the other Retail components.
 The RetailSelfService deployable package is generated at RetailSDK\\Packages\\RetailSelfService\\content.zip.
 This zip file contains everything that is required in order to deploy Retail self-service.
 You can upload this zip file to LCS and then use it to deploy a new environment.
 For an existing environment, you currently have to manually copy the zip file, extract it, and then run **content.zip\\RetailSelfService\\Scripts\\Upgrade\\UpdateRetailSelfService.ps1** in admin mode in Windows PowerShell.

 [![UpdateRetailSelfService](./media/updateretailselfservice.png)](./media/updateretailselfservice.png)

-After Retail self-service is updated, you can go to Dynamics 365 for Operations to verify that the new customized self-service packages are available.
+After Retail self-service is updated, you can go to Microsoft Dynamics 365 for Finance and Operations, Enterprise edition to verify that the new customized self-service packages are available.

 ##### Modern POS